meisto/Coursera_Capstone/README.md

 2. Description of the business problem I will tackle and a discussion of the background.
 3. A list of all the data sources I want to use and how it will enable me to solve the problem.
 5. Methodology
+<p align="center"> You can find the notebooks, relating to this project in this GitHub account.
+There are two notebooks, one [containing the preprocessing of the data](https://github.com/meisto/Coursera_Capstone/blob/main/IBM_Data_Science_Capstone_Project_Preprocessing.ipynb) and the other [containing the main components](https://github.com/meisto/Coursera_Capstone/blob/main/IBM_Data_Science_Capstone_Project.ipynb).</p>
 6. Results.

 **Note:**